 We continue to anticipate new skills and capability needed by our employees to help us prepare for the future in terms of new technologies and industry practices in real estate.
-For example, we are continually on the look-out for new and better technologies and practice in managing our mall or in the design and construction of different property formats.
+For example, we are continually on the look-out for new and better technologies and practice in managing malls, offices, residences and hotels or in the design and construction of different property formats.
 Being continually informed on new industry developments enables us to take leadership in the market.